wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
 v2.3.12 - /11/2012
+- Fixed plain text password was staying in the DataBase for registered users (WordPress MS and WordPress + confirmation email only)
 - Fixed (better) background logo was stretched under Safari (thanks to DarioDN)
 - Fixed PHP warnings wpdb::prepare usage on WordPress 3.5
 - Fixed PHP warnings on Extended Users page on WordPress 3.5